-- Until the child is 3 years of age. - Leave is mainly a family entitlement, but each parent has an individual, nontransferable entitlement of two months.
+- Until the child is 3 years of age. - Leave is mainly a family entitlement, but each parent has an individual, non-transferable entitlement of 2 months.

-Payment and funding
+Payment, funding and taxation

-- One hundred per cent for the 2 non-transferable months per parent. - For part of the remaining period, parents can choose between two options: - o 77.34 per cent of net earnings until the child is 18 months of age, with an upper limit of the country's average wage as calculated quarterly362.
+- 100 per cent for the 2 non-transferable months per parent. - For part of the remaining period, parents can choose between two options: - o 77.34 per cent of net earnings until the child is 18 months of age, with an upper limit of the country's average wage as calculated quarterly344.
 The minimum benefit cannot be smaller than €392 per month.
 Two non-transferable months per each parent are paid 100 per cent net earnings. - 58 per cent of net earnings until the child is 12 months of age, with an upper limit of €2,050.53; and then 38.67 per cent of net earnings until the child is 24 months of age, with an upper limit of €1,171.57. - The remaining period of leave until the child is 3 years of age is unpaid. - Taxed and funded as for Maternity leave.